GENDER EQUITY IN RECREATIONAL SPORT

 In Budget 2018, the Government of Canada announced the following action and target under its plan for Reducing Poverty and Improving Health and Well-Being: Moving towards an inclusive sport system by setting a target to achieve gender parity in sport by 2035 and increasing funding to support data and research, innovative practices to promote female participation in sport and provide support to national sports organizations to support the greater inclusion of women and girls in all facets of sports.

-- Scale-Up of the HIGH FIVE Sport program
+• Scaled-up the HIGH FIVE Sport program

-- A community grants program
+• Offered a community grants program